Michael Sittow: Life

 According to some sources, in 1514 Sittow also painted a portrait of Mary Tudor, Queen of France (now in the Vienna Kunsthistorisches Museum), the daughter of Henry VII, as part of the betrothal negotiations.
-Previously this portrait has been assumed to be of Catherine of Aragon, painted in 1503-1505.
+Previously this portrait has been assumed to be of Catherine of Aragon, painted in 1503–1505.

 Two other Sittow paintings of Mary Magdalen (Detroit) and the Virgin Mary (Berlin) may have also used the same model, or taken the portrait as their starting point – the use of members of royal households as models for sacred figures is found in court art in the Netherlands at this time.
 The "Berlin Virgin" formed the other half of a diptych with the Washington portrait of Diego de Guevara, a Spanish courtier with the Habsburgs, otherwise best known for giving the Arnolfini Portrait to Archduchess Margaret of Austria, governor of the Spanish Netherlands.

 The reidentification of portrait as Mary Rose however does not address other two paintings nor does it go in depth over all the details in the painting itself, which brought criticism over museum's acceptance of the new alleged identity.
 Author of this reidentification even goes as far as to suggest that Catherine of Aragon had no reason to wear the symbol of scallops as they are not her emblem, the pomegranate is.
 Not considering the fact that scallops are a symbol of St. James the Great, patron saint of Spain.
 Notably, pilgrimage to his shrine in Santiago de Compostela was commemorated by wearing scallops, and it is known Catherine of Aragon made this pilgrimage.
 Credibility of this reidentification is hence questionable.

 From the Netherlands, Sittow returned to Spain and worked for Ferdinand II of Aragon, followed in 1516 by the Spanish King Carlos I, the future Charles V, Holy Roman Emperor.
 When Charles V abdicated from power, he took Sittow's wooden sculpture of the Virgin and three paintings with him to his retirement in the monastery of Yuste.
 It is possible that Sittow travelled to Spain in an attempt to recover unpaid salary from Queen Isabel of Castile.

-In 1516 (possibly 1517 or 1518) Michael Sittow returned to Estonia.
+In 1516 (possibly 1517 or 1518) Sittow returned to Estonia.
 In 1518, he married Dorothie, a daughter of a merchant named Allunsze, in Reval.
 Their son Michel died shortly after birth.
 In 1523, Sittow became the guildmaster (Aldermann) of the Guild of Saint Canute.
-Michael Sittow died of the plague in Reval between 20 December 1525 and 20 January 1526.
+Sittow died of the plague in Reval between 20 December 1525 and 20 January 1526.
 He is buried in the cemetery of the almshouse of the Church of the Holy Spirit (Pühavaimu kirik) in Tallinn (Reval).